KohaSuomi/koha-plugin-sms-send-dna-driver/README.md

 # Build

-Go to your plugin installation path and build driver.
+Go to your plugin installation path and build the driver.

     perl Build.PL
     ./Build